Blackfin Tuna Invade South Florida Waters in May

 Fishing knots can be as simple or complex as you want them to be.
 To get out fishing, you really only need to use a few knots to be successful.
 So try to master the knots you’ll use the most, and expand your fishing knot knowledge when necessary.
 Maybe you want to tie your braided line directly to a fluorocarbon leader?
 A double-uni knot, improved Albright knot, FG knot or PR knot all do the job — it’s up to you to figure out which knot works best for your situation.

-Copyright © 2022 Sport Fishing Magazine.
-A Bonnier LLC Company.
+Copyright © 2025 Sport Fishing Firecrown.
 All rights reserved.
 Reproduction in whole or in part without permission is prohibited.